Gout Symptoms: 10 Most Common Symptoms

 Once the correct condition is identified, an effective treatment plan may be developed.
 Until these techniques were perfected, many people were diagnosed incorrectly with gout.

-Careful examination of the synovial fluid offers health care providers with opportunities to rule out infectious diseases with joint pain that may resemble symptoms of gout.
+Careful examination of the synovial fluid offers healthcare providers with opportunities to rule out infectious diseases with joint pain that may resemble symptoms of gout.
 Health care providers are also able to determine whether or not the joint is inflamed or not, which provides further clues to the origin of the problem.

-Kinds of Gout
+The Different Types of Gout

 Primary gout is due to an innate hereditary problem that results in the buildup of uric acid within the body.
 90 percent of people who are diagnosed with primary gout are male; the condition is virtually nonexistent in premenopausal women.